-Eugene Gholz is an associate professor at the LBJ School of Public Affairs at the University of Texas at Austin.
-For the 2015-16 academic year, he was also the Stanley Kaplan Visiting Professor of American Foreign Policy at Williams College.
-He works primarily at the intersection of national security and economic policy, on subjects including innovation, defense management, and U.S. foreign policy.
+Eugene Gholz is an associate professor of political science at the University of Notre Dame on leave in 2021 as a visiting fellow at the Defense Priorities Foundation.
+He works primarily at the intersection of national security and economic policy, on subjects including innovation, the defense industry, defense organization and management, and U.S. grand strategy.
 From 2010-2012, he served in the Pentagon as Senior Advisor to the Deputy Assistant Secretary of Defense for Manufacturing and Industrial Base Policy.
-Before working in the Pentagon, he directed the LBJ School's master’s program in global policy studies from 2007–10.
-He is also the coauthor of two books: Buying Military Transformation: Technological Innovation and the Defense Industry, and U.S. Defense Politics: The Origins of Security Policy.
-His recent scholarship focuses on energy security.
-He is a member of the Council on Foreign Relations, and his Ph.D. is from MIT.
+He is the coauthor of two books, Buying Military Transformation: Technological Innovation and the Defense Industry and U.S. Defense Politics: The Origins of Security Policy.
+He is chair of the international security studies section of the International Studies Association, a member of the Council on Foreign Relations, and previously held faculty positions at the University of Texas at Austin, Williams College, the University of Kentucky, and George Mason University.
+Gholz received his Ph.D. from MIT.

 Associate Professor of Political Science, University of Notre Dame